UDST/pandana/docs/tutorial.rst

 aren't used) and
 ``from`` node ids and ``to`` node_ids which should index directly to the node DataFrame.
 A ``weight`` column (or multiple weight columns) is (are) required as the impedance for the network.
-Here distance is used from OpenStreetMap edges.
+Here, distance is used from OpenStreetMap edges.

 To create the network given the above DataFrames, simply call: ::